best-practice-and-impact/qa-of-code-guidance/book/data.md

 As such, is important that data file versions are named uniquely, for example, using incrementing numbers and/or date of collection.
 Additionally, files should not be modified after they have been used for analysis.

-Finally, for this to be effective, your analysis should record the version of data used to generate each set of outputs.
+Finally, for this to be effective, your analysis should record the version of data used to generate a specified set of outputs.
 This might be documented in analysis reports or automatically logged by your code.